-Requirements for pass-through entities.

-All pass-through entities must:

-(a) Ensure that every subaward is clearly identified to the subrecipient as a subaward and includes the following information at the time of the subaward and if any of these data elements change, include the changes in subsequent subaward modification.
-When some of this information is not available, the pass-through entity must provide the best information available to describe the Federal award and subaward.

-Prime Awardee: DUNS # Arizona Department of Health Services 804745420 Federal Award Identification (Grant Number): NU90TP922004-02 Subrecipient name (which must match the name associated with its unique entity identifier): Pima County Subrecipient's unique entity identifier (DUNS #): 14-473-3792 Federal Award Identification Number (FAIN, sometimes it's the same as the Grant Number): NU90TP922004 Federal Award Date (see the definition of Federal award date in § 200.1 of this part) of award to the recipient by the Federal agency; Subaward Period of Performance Start and End Date; 07/01/2019 - 06/30/2024 Subaward Budget Period Start and End Date: 07/01/2020 - 06/30/2021 Amount of Federal Funds Obligated by this action by the pass-through entity to the subrecipient (this is normally the contract amount): \$691,245.00 Total Amount of Federal Funds Obligated to the subrecipient by the pass-through entity including the current financial obligation (how much is available for contracts): \$7,682,618.00 Total Amount of the Federal Award committed to the subrecipient by the pass-through entity \$11,721,118.00
+§ 200.332 Requirements for pass-through entities.
+All pass-through entities must: (a) Ensure that every subaward is clearly identifie at the time of the subaward and if any of these dat modification.
+When some of this information is n available to describe the Federal award and subay a elements change, include the changes in subsect ot available, the pass-through entity must provide quent subaward Prime Awardee: Arizona Department of Health Services UEI# QMWUG1AMYF65 Federal Award Identification (Grant Number): NU90TP922004 , Subrecipient name (which must match the name associated with its unique entity identifier): Pima County Subrecipient's unique entity identifier (DUNS #): U8XUY58VDQS3 Federal Award Identification Number (FAIN, sometimes it's the same as the Grant Number): NU90TP922004 Federal Award Date (see the definition of Federal award date in § 200.1 of this part) of award to the recipient by the Federal agency; TBD Subaward Period of Performance Start and End Date; 7/01/2019-6/30/2024 , Subaward Budget Period Start and End Date: 7/01/2022-6/30/2023 Amount of Federal Funds Obligated by this action by the pass-through entity to the subrecipient (this is normally the contract amount): \$691,245.00 Total Amount of Federal Funds Obligated to the subrecipient by the pass-through entity including the current financial obligation (how much is available \$9,090,60E,00 for contracts): \$8,089,605.00 Total Amount of the Federal Award committed to the subrecipient by the pass-through entity \$12,895,655.00 Federal award project description, as required to be responsive to the Federal Funding Accountability and Transparency Act (FFATA) Public Health Emergency Preparedness Name of Federal awarding agency, pass-through entity, and contact information for awarding official of the Pass-through entity Centers for Disease Control and Prevention Assistance Listings number and Title; the pass- through entity must identify the dollar amount made available under each Federal award and the Assistance Listings Number at time of disbursement: 93.069 Identification of whether the award is R&D Yes No , Indirect cost rate for the Federal award (including the de minimis rate is charged) per § 200.414